$10 - $20 flat rate shipping within North America

 The Hummingbird Symbol – Native Art Symbols And Meanings

-There are stories among the Haida where high ranking women would arrive at feasts with live hummingbirds tied to their hair, underlining and signifying their beauty, prestige, and close relationship with the spirit of the bird.
+There are stories among the Haida where high ranking women would arrive at celebrations with live hummingbirds tied to their hair, underlining and signifying their beauty, prestige, and close relationship with the spirit of the bird.

 According to one Northwest coast legend, Raven transformed a flower into a hummingbird.
 He gave the hummingbird a message to take to all the flowers, which is why we see them darting quickly from flower to flower and whispering the message; thanking each flower for its beauty and making our world a better place.